KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/docs/ws1-css-basics/3resize-images.md

         width: 25%;
     }
     ```
-    Save your file and reload your page in Chrome.
+    Save your file and view your app in Chrome.
 The width of all the images within `class="drinks"` resized to 25% of the view.
     {% hint style='tip' %}
 Atom can help you out!
 IDEs can help auto-complete code for you, including CSS properties.
 When you start typing a property, Atom will suggest properties matching the name.
     {% endhint %}

 1. Now let's try absolute sizes.
 Change your style to use `width: 120px;`.
-Save your file and reload your page in Chrome.
+Save your file and view your app in Chrome.
 The width of all the images resized to 120 pixels.
     {% hint style='tip' %}
 You can inspect elements in Chrome DevTools.
 Right click on an image and select **Inspect**.
+If you aren't familiar with Chrome DevTools or want a refresher, feel free to grab a mentor.
+Mentors love talking about **debugging**.
     {% endhint %}

 1. Specify the height of your images by adding `height: 120px;`.
-Save your file and reload your page in Chrome.
+Save your file and view your app in Chrome.
 The height of the images resized to 120 pixels as well.
     {% hint style='info' %}
 The images look distorted.
-This is because when you set height or width of an image, the image automatically scales and maintains [aspect ratio](https://www.w3schools.com/howto/howto_css_aspect_ratio.asp) but when you specify both height and width, the image resizes to the specified height and width and stretches to accommodate.
+This is because when you set height **or** width of an image, the image automatically scales and maintains [aspect ratio](https://www.w3schools.com/howto/howto_css_aspect_ratio.asp) but when you specify both height **and** width, the image resizes to the specified height and width and stretches to accommodate.
     {% endhint %}